fabiolofredo/Data-Science-Titanic-Project-2023/README.md

-# Exercises-for-Data-Science
+# Titanic Project

 The data was taken from kaggle on Titanic - Machine Learning from Disaster https://www.kaggle.com/competitions/titanic

-Analysis was done in 5 parts
+The analysis was done in 5 parts

 1. Statistical Tests.
 A statistical analysis of the data was made by obtaining the p-value and his conclusions, calculating values for obtain information and answering some questions.